-Team GB’s cycling team have more than pulled their weight at the Olympics over the last two decades, bringing home scores of golds, silvers and bronze medals.
+Team GB’s cycling team has more than pulled their weight at the Olympics over the last two decades, bringing home scores of golds, silvers, and bronze medals.

-Chris Hoy, Bradley Wiggins, Laura Trott and Becky James have all been shining lights of the British Cycling’s recent success.
+Chris Hoy, Bradley Wiggins, Laura Trott, and Becky James have all been shining lights on British Cycling’s recent success.
 But what comes next?
 Who are the future British Olympian cyclists?

 Georgia Holt is a 20-year-old cycling talent and also studying for a biomedical science degree at Manchester Met.

 She has been on record discussing how she has yet to make the squad, meaning the funding she receives from Entain goes a long way to improving her nutrition and gives her more track time.